danangsw/slot-machine-js/README.md

 # slot-machine-js
-Simple project for learning javascript
+Simple project for learning purpose of Javascript.
+## Disclaimer
+**I DO NOT SUPPORT GAMBLING!**<br />
+This project is for educational purposes only.